c31io/amnis/README.md

 ### Input

-i32 channel - i32 function - ( fixed-size input | ( u64 length - [u8; length] ) )
+i32 channel - i32 function - ( fixed-size input | ( u64 size - [u8; size] ) )

-channel: 0 is played on start. +n is output, and -n is error message.
+channel: 0 is played on start.

 function: < 0 is buit-in. = 0 prints source code URL. > 0 is user-defined.

 ### Output

-i32 channel - i32 line - u64 length - [u8; length]
+i32 channel - i32 line - u64 size - [u8; size]

+channel: +n is output, and -n is error message, as a result, channel 0 has output and error in the same channel.

 line < 0 means the last chunk of |line|.